Anirog/blog-dot-larrieknights-dot-com/_posts/2024-09-26-a-seamless-upgrade-transitioning-from-macos-sonoma-to-sequoia.md

 ---
 layout: post
-title: A Seamless Upgrade: Transitioning from macOS Sonoma to Sequoia
+title: A Seamless Upgrade Transitioning from macOS Sonoma to Sequoia
 date: 2024-09-26
 categories: [macos]
 ---